lukaszmadrzynski/Website-Update/content/pages/about-us.md

     text: >
       We are immensely proud of the strong relationships we've built with local communities and organizations throughout Yunnan, China.
-These partnerships are crucial to the authenticity and positive impact of our ecotours.
+These partnerships are crucial to the authenticity and positive impact of our operations.
 By collaborating with local guides, guesthouses, and community initiatives in destinations like Lijiang and Shangri-La, we ensure that your travel experience directly supports the people who call this remarkable region